 The Meaning of the Word

-By now, I imagine you are wondering what the definition of overwhelm actually is.
-Although the suspense may be heavy right now, I’ll start with my interpretation of the word prior to my search for it’s meaning.
+By now, I imagine you are wondering what the definition of overwhelm is.
+Although the suspense may be heavy right now, I’ll start with my interpretation of the word before my search for its meaning.

 I use the word overwhelm to describe any or all of the listed experiences:

 Have you ever felt this way or some version of similar?
-I am curious, if you answered yes to this, what word or words would you use to label this experience?
+If you answered yes to this, what word or words would you use to label this experience?
 Would you call it overwhelm?
 Share your thoughts in the comments.

 Now, the definition you’ve been waiting for…